Plural Nouns

 • Consonant + o -echoes, buffaloes

 Other Uses.
-English also uses -s for third person singular (talks, sees, laughs) and use 's to show possession (Tom's chair, class's books, town's sites).
-Non-English speakers often think that English speakers sound like snakes!
+English also uses -s for third person singular verbs (talks, sees, laughs) and uses 's to show possession (Tom's chair, class's books, town's sites).
+English learners often think that English speakers sound like snakes!

 • Voiceless /s/ - puffs, laughs, books, stops, graphs, hats, months